grego3/pool-tracker/README.txt

 -------------------------------
  * Programmatically limit the "Winner" select box when playing a game to the chosen players.
  * Create a "My Games" view page
+ * Also record losses and compare best records, not just most wins
  * Improve design and user experience

 Issues
 -----------------
- * [UNRESOLVED] Leaderboad view not displaying 'user-wins' field
  * [UNRESOLVED] "Winner' select box needs to display only chosen players
+ * [RESOLVED] Leaderboad view not displaying 'game-wins' field